 If children are assessed as being at the typical stage of development for their age at a particular time, they will be judged to be on track for the end of year expectations.
 Some children may be working below or working towards end of year expectations and will have additional support to enable them to close the gap.

 Other children may be working above their expected end of year expectations and will access teaching and learning opportunities which will add breadth and depth to their learning.

 The stage at which a child is working, the targets set and the next steps in learning are shared with parents each term through a written report.

 Parents are also given the opportunity to attend parent/teacher consultation meetings to discuss where a child is in relation to national expectations and what he or she needs to do next in order to make good progress and achieve the best possible outcomes.

-The terms used will be:
+The terms used will are: